cms-tau-pog/TauFW/PicoProducer/README.md

 The configurable variables include
 * `batch`: Batch system to use (e.g. `HTCondor`)
 * `jobdir`: Directory to output job configuration and log files (e.g. `output/$ERA/$CHANNEL/$SAMPLE`)
-* `nanodir`: Directory to store the output nanoAOD files from skimming jobs.
 * `outdir`: Directory to copy the output pico files from analysis jobs.
+* `nanodir`: Directory to store the output nanoAOD files from skimming jobs (e.g. on EOS, T2, T3, ...).
-* `picodir`: Directory to store the `hadd`'ed pico file from analysis job output.
+* `picodir`: Directory to store the `hadd`'ed pico file from analysis job output (e.g. on EOS, T2, T3, ...).
 * `nfilesperjob`: Default number of files per job.

 Defaults are given in [`config/config.json`](config/config.json).